UMich-CURLY/UMMA_Collab/README.md

 ## Our Student Artists
 <img src="./Headshots/DH_Photo.jpeg" width="150" align = "left" title="Dilan Huang"/>
-Dilan Huang [headshot]: Dilan Huang is an undergraduate student at the University of Michigan - Penny W. Stamps School of Art and Design.
+Dilan Huang: Dilan Huang is an undergraduate student at the University of Michigan - Penny W. Stamps School of Art and Design.
 She has worked in both digital and traditional media illustrating children's books featuring people of color and indie games produced by Wolverine Soft at the University of Michigan.
 <br clear="left"/>
 <br />
 <img src="./Headshots/12068%20(1).JPEG" width="150" align = "left" title="Mellisa Lee"/>